theKashey/faste/README.md

 Hook took a place when message starts or ends it existance, ie entering or leaving phases if was defined in.

+### Event bus
+- message handler could change phase, state and trigger a new message
+- hook could change state or trigger a new message, but not change phase
+- external consumer could only trigger a new message

 # Examples

 ### Connected states